Field-induced compensation of magnetic exchange as the possible origin of reentrant superconductivity in UTe$_2$: Results and Discussion

 We will discuss a proposal for such a model later in the paper.
 In order to determine minimal constraints from the data, we first analyze them without any field dependence of $\lambda$.
-We use the same strong-coupling model proposed for fields below \Hm in Ref.~\cite{RosuelPRX2023} in combination with the hypothesis that the paramagnetic limit is absent for the hfsc phase (as for a spin-triplet equal-spin-pairing (ESP) state). $\lambda$ is adjusted in order to have a large enough \Tc (in zero field) that could explain the survival of SC above \Hm.
-The orbital limit is mainly controlled by an (Fermi surface) averaged renormalized Fermi velocity $\langle v_\mathrm{F}\rangle$, including the effect of the pairing interactions.
-Hence, $\langle v_\mathrm{F}\rangle$ can be written as $\langle v_\mathrm{F}\rangle = \frac{\langle v_\mathrm{F}^{band}\rangle}{1+\lambda}$, where $\langle v_\mathrm{F}^{band}\rangle$ is a bare "band" averaged Fermi velocity, for which we used the same values along the $b$ and $c$ axis as in the low-field phase \cite{RosuelPRX2023} (see Supplementary Note~5 for more details on the model).
+We use the same strong-coupling model proposed for fields below \Hm in Ref.~\cite{RosuelPRX2023} in combination with the hypothesis that the paramagnetic limit is absent for the hfSC phase (as for a spin-triplet equal-spin-pairing (ESP) state). $\lambda$ is adjusted in order to have a large enough \Tc (in zero field) that could explain the survival of SC above \Hm.
+The orbital limit is mainly controlled by an (Fermi surface) averaged renormalized Fermi velocity $\langle v_\mathrm{F}\rangle$, directed perpendicular to the magnetic field.
+The renormalization includes the effect of the pairing interactions.
+Hence, $\langle v_\mathrm{F}\rangle$ can be written as $\langle v_\mathrm{F}\rangle = \frac{\langle v_\mathrm{F}^{band}\rangle}{1+\lambda}$, where $\langle v_\mathrm{F}^{band}\rangle$ is a bare "band" averaged Fermi velocity (renormalized by all interactions but the pairing interaction), for which we used the same values along the $b$ and $c$ axis as in the low-field phase\ \cite{RosuelPRX2023} (see Supplementary Note~5 for more details on the model).
 The required values of $\lambda$ range from 1.51 (at $25^{\circ}$) to 1.58 (at $35^{\circ}$) and the corresponding fits are shown in Fig.\ \ref{fig2}e.